pomonam/kronfluence/examples/cifar/README.md

 ## Visualizing Influential Training Images

-[This Colab notebook](https://colab.research.google.com/drive/1KIwIbeJh_om4tRwceuZ005fVKDsiXKgr?usp=sharing) provides a tutorial on visualizing the top influential training images.
+For a tutorial on visualizing top influential training images, refer to [this Colab notebook](https://colab.research.google.com/drive/1KIwIbeJh_om4tRwceuZ005fVKDsiXKgr?usp=sharing)

 ## Mislabeled Data Detection

 We can use self-influence scores (see **Section 5.4** for the [paper](https://arxiv.org/pdf/1703.04730.pdf)) to detect mislabeled examples.
-First, train the model with 10% of the training examples mislabeled by running:
+First, train the model with 10% of the training examples mislabeled:

 ```bash
 python train.py --dataset_dir ./data \